For film rights, you actually have to sell them for Some amount of money, rather than just giving them away, to avoid legal complications.

 Then there’s OPTIONING a book or script or story.
 They’re not actually buying the rights, only sort of leasing-to-buy them.
 An option can be for anything from 1 dollar on up.
 I’ve had a book optioned for $35,000 dollars; another for $5000.
 The option gives them the exclusive right to try to sell the thing to a studio or production company, or otherwise set it up as a movie, for a limited period, often two years.
 If they do set it up they have to give you substantially more money and, perhaps, percentage of gross, if you’re lucky.
 Option contracts vary…

-kenjlong Premium Member over 1 year ago
+kenjlong Premium Member about 2 years ago

 Actually, the proper word is “inflammable”.
 It means “able to be inflamed” (can be burned).
 The word got transmogrified over the years, because many people thought it meant “not able to be burned”, so to make it more clear, people started using “flammable”.
 Too bad people can’t learn the proper meaning of a word and use it the way it was intended.
 (My grandfather, who was an English teacher, set me straight on this.)

-Jaime Jean M over 1 year ago
+Jaime Jean M about 2 years ago

 I’m from Mexico City and was in Vancouver on September 19th.
 People there couldn’t believe it had happened for the third time.
 And, remember, there is no shortage of junkies in that city!